brannerchinese/Web_Framework/README.md

         http://localhost:1234/two_arg/1/2/4

-   Returns: Reports exception due to the wrong number of arguments for the function.
+   Returns: Reports exception due to the wrong number of arguments for the function `two_arg()`.

 ### Things to improve later